+Item 1

-Item 1 In item 1 column 1, report the currency of the claim .
+In item 1 column 1, report the currency of the claim.

 In item 1 column 2, report the counterparty sector to the claim.
+The counterparty sectors to be reported are:

+- Banks: related offices;

+- Banks: central banks;

+- Banks: other;

+- Non-bank financial institutions;

+- General government;

+- Non-financial corporations;

-The counterparty sectors to be reported are: Banks: related offices; Banks: central banks; Banks: other; Non-bank financial institutions; General government; Non-financial corporations; Households and non-profit institutions serving households (NPISHs); and Unallocated sector.
+- Households and non-profit institutions serving households (NPISHs); and

+- Unallocated sector.

 Avoid reporting large amounts as unallocated.

-In item 1 column 3, report the counterparty country to the claim .
-In item 1 column 4, report the loans claims and deposits claims for the selected currency , counterparty sector and counterparty country .
-In item 1 column 5, report the holdings of debt securities for the selected currency, counterparty sector and counterparty country .
-Item 1 column 6 is derived as: • the value in column 7 Total claims , less; • the value in column 4 loans and deposits; and • the value in column 5 holdings of debt securities .
-Report the holdings of other assets for the selected currency , counterparty sector and counterparty country .
-In item 1 column 7, report the total claims for the selected currency, counterparty sector and counterparty country .
+In item 1 column 3, report the counterparty country to the claim.

+In item 1 column 4, report the loans claims and deposits claims for the selected currency, counterparty sector and counterparty country.

+In item 1 column 5, report the holdings of debt securities for the selected currency, counterparty sector and counterparty country.
+Report the counterparty country as the country of residence of the issuer of the security.

+Item 1 column 6 is derived as:

+- the value in column 7 total claims, less; - o the value in column 4 loans and deposits; and - o the value in column 5 holdings of debt securities.

+Report the holdings of other assets for the selected currency, counterparty sector and counterparty country.

+In item 1 column 7, report the total claims for the selected currency, counterparty sector and counterparty country.